 Whether you are looking for a career change or advancement, the innovative, M.S. in Business Analytics is a great way to boost your professional relevance.
 By applying analytics models to real-world scenarios, you’ll be able to help organizations do more with less.
-You can expect this talent to improve your marketability, as demand for analytics professionals is projected to grow 27% through 2027, which is much faster than the national average.*
+You can expect this talent to improve your marketability, as demand for analytics professionals is projected to grow 7% through 2031.*

 Throughout the 15-month M.S. in Business Analytics program, you’ll build a strong foundation with courses in database management, data analytics, data visualization and presentation, and big data analytics.
 You’ll learn from credentialed experts within each discipline and gain in-depth understanding of relevant concepts, theories and techniques that can be applied to any industry.
 Through our partnership with SAS, a global leader in analytics, you’ll also earn a Tier 2 SAS Academic Specialization in Data Analytics that will complement your master’s degree and underscore your analytics knowledge and abilities.

 Gain hands-on experience with industry-leading, state-of-the-art tools, techniques and strategies